tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

 * data-animation-ends-before-leaving-viewport

   By default the animation completes before leaving viewport.
-To have the animation continue as the page section leaves the viewport set the value the false.
+To have the animation continue as the Page section leaves the viewport set the value the false.

   ```html